West Central Lacrosse League: 2007

 The first half of the 2007 season was fairly close, as on any given day depending on who showed up any team could beat another.
 As the season progressed however, Port Coquitlam, Port Moody, and North Shore were able to fortify themselves prior to the roster deadline with signing cuts to boost their fortunes in the standings as Abbotsford and Vancouver slid downwards from remaining with pretty much the same intact rosters for the entire season.

 In the bronze medal game played the following day, the Abbotsford Attack held a 7–4 lead after forty minutes but then the Indians mounted yet another of their third-period comebacks.
 Abbotsford were able to hang on for a 9–8 victory over the North Shore Indians.

-The championship game featured the fourth time the Port Moody Express and Port Coquitlam Hitmen had met in the finals — and once again it was an interesting and exciting game.
-Port Coquitlam held narrow 1-goal leads after each of the first two period, but Port Moody were then able to outscore the Hitmen 6–4 in the third-period to win the championship 15–14.
+The championship game featured the fourth time the Port Moody Express and Port Coquitlam Hitmen had met in the finals.
+Port Coquitlam held 1-goal leads after each of the first two period, but Port Moody were then able to outscore the Hitmen 6–4 in the third-period to win the championship 15–14.

 The following weekend, four teams traveled to Prince George to compete in the British Columbia Senior 'C' Provincial and Alcan Cup tournaments.
 In a tournament which none of the host teams were able to make the finals, Port Moody Express and Port Coquitlam participated in the provincials with Port Moody losing to Kelowna Raiders (Okanagan Xtreme League) in the gold medal game.
 In the Alcan Cup, North Shore Indians and Vancouver Burrards finished ahead of their Prince George opposition to meet for the gold medal, with the Indians taking the gold 10–4 in the championship game.